Elyanna: Early life

-Elian Marjieh was born and raised in Nazareth, Israel and is of Palestinian and Chilean descent.
-Her mother is a poet, and her grandfather is a poet and singer.
-She began singing at age seven and started posting covers of songs on SoundCloud as a teenager.
-In 2017, at age 15, she and her family moved to San Diego, California (eventually settling in Los Angeles) to further pursue her musical career.
-After arriving in the United States, she began posting covers on her Instagram, where she garnered a following of around 300,000 users.
+In 2017, at the age of 15, she and her family moved to San Diego, California (eventually settling in Los Angeles) to further pursue her musical career after coming across Wassim "Sal" Slaiby on TV.
+After arriving in the United States, she began posting covers on her Instagram, where she garnered a following of around 300,000 users, and grabbing the attention of musician and producer Nasri Atweh.
+Nasri would later introduce Elyanna to Sal, and she would spend weekdays in San Diego while driving up to Los Angeles on weekends to work on music with Nasri and Massari.